-If you used the Windows Server 2008 Foundation SDK to develop a customized system health or alert add-In, and you want to continue to use the add-in with Windows Server 2012 Essentials, you must also update the add-in and deploy it on the Destination Server.
+If you used the Windows Small Business Server 2008 SDK to develop a customized system health or alert add-In, and you want to continue to use the add-in with Windows Server 2012 Essentials, you must also update the add-in and deploy it on the destination server.

 You can fill in the following table as you collect LOB application information.
-A good place to start collecting information is to open Windows Control Panel, click Add/Remove Programs, and look in the Program Files (x86) and the Program Files folders.
+A good place to start collecting information is to run Windows Control Panel, click Add/Remove Programs and look in the Program Files (x86) and the Program Files folders.

 |Application or general data folder name||Path to data||Notes|